w3c/wcag3/informative/act-rules/web/sign-language-available-prerecorded.md

 ## Applicability

-This rule applies to any page/view in which there is audio content.
-This includes audio in video and audio only content.
-It does not include audio content that is an alternative for visual content and clearly labelled as such.
+This rule applies to any audio only or video with audio content.It does not apply to audio content that is an alternative for visual content and clearly labelled as such.
+It does not apply to decorative background sound.
+It does not apply to interface sound effects.

 ## Expectation